 If you love to paint, photograph or create visual art in another way, then a studio can be the perfect place to do so.
 Let your creativity flow in a bright interior filled with natural light from a few windows.
 White walls are a great start for hanging art as it won’t clash.
 Place desks and other work areas strategically so the sun shines in and gives you the light you need but without shining in your eyes while you try to work.

 4 – The Ultimate “She-Shed”

 You’ve heard of the “man cave”, now meet the “she shed”, the ultimate mini-getaway for women.
 When you just need a break, you can escape to your own backyard into your studio.
-She-sheds can be as unique as the woman who creates it, but many tend to go for colours that are bright, yet relaxing, like light shades of blue and a shabby chic look.
-A small couch and a couple of chairs give space for a few girlfriends to show up.
-Add a small wine bar, a stack full of your favourite magazines and a book or two and you have your own peaceful area right in the yard.
+She-sheds can be as unique as the woman who creates it, but many tend to go for colours that are bright, yet relaxing, like light shades of blue for a shabby chic look.
+A small couch and a couple of chairs give you overflow entertaining space if you need it.
+Add a small wine bar, store a stack of your favourite magazines and a book or two and you have your own peaceful area right in the yard.

 5 – The Writer’s Space

 A backyard studio is the perfect place to get over that writer’s block.
 Big open windows for natural light will be great during the day as well as small desk lights just in case the creativity continues long into the night.
 Add a few chair options with different views so you’re not bored of sitting at the same desk with the same view.